 It’s the month of Christmas and it’s cold and dark outside.
 You sit inside in your cozy, warm house with the lights on and the candles lit.
 The kettle is on for your favorite cup of tea or a nice fragrant cup of coffee.
 You cut a piece of stollen and life is good.
 This is my recipe for sourdough stollen.

 Most people just buy their stollen, but stollen is not difficult to make.
-It may be a bit more dense than the factory created bread, but they are also loaded with flavor.
+It may be a bit denser than the factory-created bread, but they are also loaded with flavor.

 I’ve made recipes for other German baked goods since my father lived in Germany from around 1980 to his death, so I’ve spent quite a bit of time in Germany and have fond memories of this cuisine.